gogins/csound-android/README.md

 CsoundApplication project.

-If you need to make a production build, apply to me for the signing key, build for release, and generate a signed .apk.
+If you need to make a production build, apply to me for the signing key, build for release, and generate a signed .aab.
 The signing key should be placed in the csound-android/CsoundForAndroid/CsoundForAndroid directory.